Installing Tailscale on Asus RT-AX86U Router for a Free Home VPN

 tailscale --socket=/opt/var/run/tailscale/tailscaled.sock set --ssh=true

-Now you should be able to SSH into your router from anywhere.
+.
+Then you should be able to SSH into your router from anywhere.

 Updating Tailscale